-My experience from 31 years of counseling individuals is that most of the problems from which people suffer stem from how they handle the events of life, rather than the events themselves.
+My experience from 35 years of counselling individuals is that most of the problems from which people suffer stem from how they handle the events of life, rather than the games themselves.

-Certainly traumatic and tragic events such as loss of loved ones, financial loss, and health issues are extremely challenging.
-However, some people manage to move through these developments with equanimity, while others remain stuck in fear, anxiety, and depression.
+Certainly, traumatic and tragic events such as loss of loved ones, financial loss, and health issues are incredibly challenging.
+However, some people manage to move through these developments with patience, while others remain stuck in fear, anxiety, and depression.
 The difference is in how people handle intensely painful feelings.

 I have discovered that there are two core feelings that most people will do almost anything to avoid feeling: loneliness and helplessness.